Learning quantum phases via single-qubit disentanglement: Numerical Results

-\textbf{Understanding Agent Actions.} To confirm what agents have learned from disentanglement under TFIM, we first determine the optimal local disentanglement in theory.
-We proved that the minimum entropy $\rho_P$ decreased by local unitary operation is determined by the initial state $\rho_{RP}$ of the region $RP$, on which the unitary operation acts.
+To confirm what agents have learned from disentanglement under TFIM, we first determine the optimal local disentanglement in theory.
+We proved that the minimum entropy of $\rho_P$ decreased by unitary operation is determined by the initial state $\rho_{RP}$ of the region $RP$, on which the unitary operation acts.
 More specifically, we have the following theorem.